JoannaMoodie/moodie-brainmaps-cognition/README.md

 # moodie-brainmaps-cognition

-This repository contains scripts and data, in support of the preprint "Brain maps of general cognitive function and spatial correlations with neurobiological cortical profiles".
+This repository contains scripts and data, in support of Brain maps of general cognitive functioning: neuroimaging and neurobiological signatures.
+Transl Psychiatry 15, 461 (2025). https://doi.org/10.1038/s41398-025-03617-8.

 R scripts were run in R version 4.0.2, MATLAB scripts were run in version 2021b.